PiggyArchive/WordChanger/README.md

 # WordChanger
-Replaces words in a string with a different word when players talk!
+Mess around with players by replacing words when they chat.

 #Configuration